Koustav2908/linked-list/README.md

 This implementation contains:

 -   `Node` class - represents a single node in the list.
--   `LinkedList` class - Handles insertion, deletion, and printing the elements of the list.
+-   `LinkedList` class - handles insertion, deletion, and printing the elements of the list.
 -   `UnderflowError` exception class - raised when the list is empty and some operations are being performed.
 -   `OutOfRangeError` exception class - raised when trying to access an index that is not in the valid range of the list.